 Members who become permanently and totally disabled for further duty may be eligible to receive a disability retirement allowance.
 The amount of benefits to be received in such cases is dependent on several factors, including whether or not the disability is work related, the member's age, years of creditable service, level of compensation, veteran's status and group classification.

-Employees who resign from service and who are not eligible to receive a retirement allowance or are under the age of 55 are entitled to request a refund of the accumulated total deductions.
+Employees who resign from service are entitled to request a refund of their accumulated total deductions.

 Survivor benefits are extended to eligible beneficiaries of members whose death occurs prior to or following retirement.